Two River Theater: Theater Complex

 The Two River Theater's roof is designed to evoke the waves of a river.
 The building was designed by New York architect Stewart Jones, of Hardy, Holzman, Pfeiffer & Associates, who also designed the Wilma Theater in Philadelphia and the Harvey Theater at the Brooklyn Academy of Music.

 The main Rechnitz Theater is a thrust stage that seats 350 patrons.
 The theater was built so the furthest seats would be no more than 36 ft from the performers.
-The Marion Huber Theater is a fully convertible, 99-seat black box space that hosts more experimental works, readings, classes, and rehearsals, and provides an intimate experience for audience members.
-The buildings also contain an on site costume shop and set shop where the sets are made.
+The Marion Huber Theater is a fully convertible, 99-seat black box space that hosts more experimental works, readings, classes, and rehearsals.
+The buildings also contain an on site costume shop and set shop.

 A new three story building next to the theater has increased Two Rivers rehearsal space, costume and set shop spaces and room for public programing.